 CTO it’s an executive-level position, focused on scientific and technological responsibilities within an organization.
 Generally, CTO is needed in IT related companies or companies working with software.

-Usually startups can’t afford a really qualified CTO.
+Usually, startups can’t afford a really qualified CTO.
 In the same time, professional CTOs are not interested in spending their time waiting the day when a startup will gain money to pay him accordingly.

-In most cases, startup owner wants to find all-in-one employee: CTO with management experience, co-founder passionate about the idea, and a programmer.
-We strongly do not recommend to hire such a person unless he is part of the original founding team.
+In most cases, a startup owner wants to find all-in-one employee: CTO with management experience, co-founder passionate about the idea, and a programmer.
+We strongly do not recommend to hire such a person unless he is a part of the original founding team.
 And we will explain why.

 Building a startup is not easy.
 There will be ups and downs, lots of victories and even more challenging moments.